AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 >[!IMPORTANT]
 >
->Assets that you upload into Experience Manager that have a file name greater than 100 characters has a shortened name when they are used in Dynamic Media.
+>Assets that you upload into Experience Manager that have a file name greater than 100 characters have a shortened name when they are used in Dynamic Media.
 >
 >The first 100 characters in the file name are used as is; any remaining characters are replaced by an alphanumeric string.
 This renaming method ensures a unique name when the asset is used in Dynamic Media.
 It is also meant to accommodate the maximum asset file name length allowed in Dynamic Media.